Delaram-M/coffee-vending-machine-sales-report/README.md

 Using the slicer, we can see that Americano is visibly more popular in February (late Winter) and March (early Spring).

+## Recommendations

+Here are some recommendations based on the above patterns and insights:
+- Considering the top 3 most popular drinks all include milk, it's important to make sure vending machines do not run out of milk.
+- If we ever planned on reducing the number of coffee types served in our vending machines, removing the least popular coffee type, which is espresso, would be the most logical option.
+- It's best to refill the vending machines during the 6-7 o'clock time slot, which had the lowest sum of payments.
+- If we want to start any marketing campaigns, it can be a good option to focus on increasing sales in the coldest and warmest months, where sales seem to be lower than in other months.

 ## Attributions
 The <a href="https://www.kaggle.com/">Kaggle</a> dataset used for this report